jnozzi/cocoadev.com/markdown/RegExHelp.md

 s/^(.*)$/$1/ if $section;

-$section = 1 if /General/SecHed\d/;
+$section = 1 if /SecHed\d/;
 $section = 0 if /^\s*$/;

 But that would probably not work out of the box...

--- General/TheoHultberg/Iconara
+-- TheoHultberg/Iconara

 ----

-*General/RegExps are inherently bad at multiline matching.*
+*RegExps are inherently bad at multiline matching.*

 Really?

 *This is really no task that requires regexps at all.*

-Well ... yeah ... you could write a linear parser by splitting the string, reading line by line, counting the General/SecHeads and new lines, and then filter appropriately.
+Well ... yeah ... you could write a linear parser by splitting the string, reading line by line, counting the SecHeads and new lines, and then filter appropriately.
 But why bother when you can just ask the regex library to do it for you?

 *I would say five lines of Perl.*